spring-guides/gs-messaging-stomp-websocket/README.ftl.md

     <@snippet path="src/main/java/hello/Greeting.java" prefix="complete"/>

-> **Note:** As you see in steps below, Spring uses the [Jackson JSON][jackson] library to automatically marshal instances of type `Greeting` into JSON.
+Spring will use the [Jackson JSON][jackson] library to automatically marshal instances of type `Greeting` into JSON.

-Next, you'll create the controller to receive the hello message and send a greeting message.
+Next, you'll create a controller to receive the hello message and send a greeting message.

 Create a message-handling controller
 ------------------------------------